 Apache Cassandra is an open-source distributed database.
 It's a hybrid of a tabular and key-value store, but it uses its own data model.
 Cassandra is designed to handle large amounts of data across many commodity servers while providing high availability with no single point of failure.
 It is a highly distributed NoSQL database, meaning all its nodes are equal and can handle the same tasks.

-Cassandra uses asynchronous masterless replication, meaning data is replicated across multiple nodes for fault tolerance.
+Cassandra uses asynchronous masterless replication, meaning the same data once is replicated across multiple nodes for fault tolerance.
 It does not have a single point of failure, as all nodes in the cluster can handle read and write requests.
 Cassandra also includes tunable consistency levels, flexible data storage, and easy scalability.

 Cassandra has built-in replication and complete fault tolerance on multiple commodity servers.
 It is highly scalable and can easily handle petabytes of data.
 Cassandra powers the world's most popular applications, including Facebook, Instagram, Netflix, and eBay.